ADVOCACY

 The 2022 New York State budget included a law that expanded the mapped wetland area from 1.2 million to 2.2 million acres.
 This change lowers the threshold for what qualifies as a wetland as well as other significant changes.
 These new regulations will severely impact the home building industry.

-To learn more details about NY’s Freshwater Wetland Regulatory Changes, click below to access the PowerPoint slides created by Terresa Bakner, Esq., partner, Whiteman, Osterman & Hanna LLP.
+To learn more about New York’s Freshwater Wetland Regulatory Changes, click the links below to access the PowerPoint slides created by Terresa Bakner, Esq., Partner at Whiteman, Osterman & Hanna LLP, as well as a recording of the webinar where she presents and discusses the material.

 Promoting Housing